 We calculate annualized recurring revenue ("ARR") and annualized monthly recurring revenue ("MRR") to help us measure our subscription revenue performance.
 ARR includes the revenue we expect to receive from our customers over the following 12 months based on contractual commitments and, in the case of Direct Sales Customers of MongoDB Atlas, by annualizing the prior 90 days of their actual consumption of MongoDB Atlas, assuming no increases or reductions in their subscriptions or usage.
 For all other customers of our self-serve products, we calculate annualized MRR by annualizing the prior 30 days of their actual consumption of such products, assuming no increases or reductions in usage.
 ARR and annualized MRR exclude professional services.
-Prior to January 31, 2020, ARR from Direct Sales Customers of MongoDB Atlas was based on their contractual commitments instead of their actual consumption.
-We believe that our new consumption-based ARR calculation better reflects current customer behavior.
+The number of customers with \$100,000 or greater in ARR and annualized MRR was 975, 751 and 557 as of January 31, 2021, 2020 and 2019, respectively.
+Prior to January 31, 2020, ARR related to Direct Sales Customers of MongoDB Atlas was based on their contractual commitments, regardless of their actual consumption.
+To better reflect actual customer behavior, we modified our ARR calculation related to Direct Sales Customers of MongoDB Atlas to incorporate their prior 90 days of actual consumption.
 The impact of this change on prior reported periods is immaterial.
-The number of customers with \$100,000 or greater in ARR and annualized MRR was 751, 557 and 354 as of January 31, 2020, 2019 and 2018, respectively.
+Our ability to increase sales to existing customers will depend on a number of factors, including customers' satisfaction or dissatisfaction with our products and services, competition, pricing, economic conditions or overall changes in our customers' spending levels.

 We also examine the rate at which our customers increase their spend with us, which we call net ARR expansion rate.
 We calculate net ARR expansion rate by dividing the ARR at the close of a given period (the "measurement period"), from customers who were also customers at the close of the same period in the prior year (the "base period"), by the ARR from all customers at the close of the base period, including those who churned or reduced their subscriptions.
 For Direct Sales Customers included in the base period, measurement period or both such periods that were self-serve customers in any such period, we also include annualized MRR from those customers in the calculation of the net ARR expansion rate.
-Our net ARR expansion rate has been over 120% for each of the last 20 fiscal quarters.
+Our net ARR expansion rate has consistently been over 120%.